Staff-Alerts/project/updates/week4.md

 Prepared by: Polly Sait and Simon Nebesnuick

-## What we’ve been up to​ this week​
+## What we’ve been up to this week

 * We have had retrospective approval for the project!
 * We have signed and MOU for officially using GOV.UK Platform as a Service (PaaS) on behalf of EA